What is a cookie or a tracker?

 Cookie settings on this site

-These settings are available in the information and settings pop-up that is displayed on your first visit to the site.
-You can access it at any time while navigating our site by clicking on “Legal Mentions and Data Policy” in the footer.
+These settings are available in the information and settings pop-up that is displayed on your first visit to the site, but you can access it at any time while navigating our site by clicking on “Cookies”tab, at the bottom of any page.